Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

 \subsection{Proof of Theorem \ref{theo:laa}}

 We start with introducing several additional notations.
-For a set of alternatives $S\subset A$ we denote by $I_S=\{i\in [n]:a_i\in S\}$ the corresponding set of indexes.
-In the opposite direction, for a list of indexes $L$, we denote by $A_L\subset A=\{a_l\in A:l\in L\}$ the corresponding set of alternatives.
+For a set of utility profiles $S\subset A$ we denote by $I_S=\{i\in [n]:a_i\in S\}$ the corresponding set of alternatives.
+In the opposite direction, for a set of alternatives $L$, we denote by $A_L\subset A=\{a_l\in A:l\in L\}$ the corresponding set of utility profiles.

 For a fixed-point $x$ which includes the boundary point $B\subset A_{\leq ,\leq}(x)\setminus A_{<,<}(x)$ (i.e., $\avg((A\setminus A_{\leq, \leq}(x))\cup B)=x$) we partition the boundary points in $B$ into two sets $B_i=\{a\in B:a_i=x_i\}$, where $B_1\cupdot B_2=B$.